Rethinking Plastics Campaign

 Since 2006, our actions have included:

-- Promoting a successful campaign to ban plastic check-out bags in Fairfax, California, which reduces eights tons of waste per year
+• Co-leading a successful campaign to ban plastic check-out bags in Fairfax, California

 What You Can Do